Persie0/Fronius-Solar-Monitor/Readme.md

-# Solar Monitoring Bot
+# Fronius Solar Monitor

-This Python script monitors solar power data from the **Fronius Solar API** and sends alerts via Telegram when specific conditions are met.
-It checks for:
+This Python script monitors solar power data from the **Fronius Solar API** and sends Telegram alerts when the battery is full or no longer full.
-- **Excess solar production** (when battery SOC > 97% and solar input is higher than load consumption).
-- **High power consumption** (when consumption exceeds solar input and SOC < 97%).

 ## 🌍 Why This Project?

-In some regions, you are not allowed to feed excess solar energy into the grid beyond a certain amount.
-This script helps you monitor energy usage so you can turn off/on devices accordingly to stay within regulations and optimize energy consumption.
-You can use the code in your own projects to e.g. automate turning on/off things.
+In some regions (like mine), feeding excess solar energy into the grid beyond a certain limit results in no compensation.
+This script helps monitor energy usage, enabling you to turn devices on or off accordingly, optimizing energy consumption.
+You can also integrate this code into your own automation projects.

 ## 🚀 Features

 - Dynamic configuration via `config.json`
 - Automatic Telegram notifications
 - Logging for debugging and monitoring